jelledruyts/AuthProxy/README.md

 - [ ] `config[issuer]`: the configured `issuer` value used by the proxy.
 - [ ] `config[audience]`: the configured `audience` value that represents the backend app.
-- [ ] ...

 The following `idp` names are available:

 - [ ] `idp[name]`: the `name` of the IdP that authenticated the user.
 - [ ] `idp[type]`: the `type` of the IdP that authenticated the user.
-- [ ] ...

 Note that if there are multiple claim values for a claim type in the expression, or even multiple claim types in the expression which each have multiple claim values, the output claim will have values for the Cartesian product of all input claim values.
+See the examples below for details.

 #### Functions